pamir-ai-pkgs/distiller-sdk/src/distiller_sdk/hardware/eink/README.md

 - **EPD128x250**:
   - **Physical mounting**: 250×128 landscape (default orientation - how display is mounted and viewed)
   - **Vendor controller quirk**: Expects 128×250 portrait data (firmware logic is portrait-oriented)
-  - **User workflow**: Create content in 250×128 landscape, SDK transforms to 128×250 portrait for vendor
+  - **User workflow**: Create content in 250×128 landscape, pass `rotate=90` to display methods
   - **Critical**: Vendor firmware requires width=128, height=250 internally for proper bit packing
-  - **Important**: Sending 250×128 directly causes byte alignment issues and garbled output
+  - **Important**: Using _auto() methods without rotation on 250×128 images causes distortion/cropping
   - **Firmware name**: EPD128x250 (vendor naming - refers to controller portrait orientation)

 - **EPD240x416**: 240 × 416 pixels (dimensions match physical orientation)

 - **Auto-Detection**: Firmware automatically detected at runtime

 **Critical Note**: For EPD128x250, the display is physically mounted as 250×128 landscape (default orientation), but the vendor controller expects 128×250 portrait data due to firmware logic.
-Users create content in landscape (250×128), and the SDK automatically transforms it to portrait (128×250) for the vendor controller.
-Do NOT send 250×128 directly to the hardware.
+Users should create content in landscape (250×128) and pass `rotate=90` to `display_image_auto()` or `display_png_auto()` for proper orientation.
+Without rotation, the scaling algorithms will try to fit 250×128 into 128×250, causing severe distortion.

 ### Display Properties